-There is a set format of in-house workshops that are held regularly over each month and are often repeated, or new workshops are added to meet each young person's needs.
-These include a variety of subjects and new skills such as: completing application forms, budgeting, understanding health, culture awareness, gardening, laundry, housekeeping, and cooking.
+Adults can implement in-house workshops with the children, which can be tailored to meet each young person's needs.
+These include a variety of subjects and new skills such as completing application forms, budgeting, understanding health, culture awareness, gardening, laundry, housekeeping, and cooking.

-Each workshop is recorded, and the participation and outcomes are documented and filed on each child's file.
+Each workshop is recorded, and the participation and outcomes are documented and filed in each child's file.

 Name Position Date of Birth DBS Check Start Date Qualifications Relevant Experience Training Fern Cowie Responsible individual 15/3/86 Ofsted Enhanced 28/07/10 B Tec national diploma in Health and Social care, High educational diploma in social care, Completed NVQ 7 management in care Fern is the Responsible individual for Moonreach Children's services and its sister home.
 She has many years of experience working within a residential setting and caring for children and young people who display very challenging behaviours some of whom are emotionally damaged.
-She also has experience managing a successful family assessment centre, where many transferable skills have benefited her and her leadership skills in the management of Moonreach.
+She also has experience managing a successful family assessment center, where many transferable skills have benefited her and her leadership skills in the management of Moonreach.
 Fern has a higher educational diploma in social care and regularly attends various mandatory and specialist training to update her skills and knowledge.
 She also is trained to facilitate Safeguarding in-house as well as currently undertaking the QCF level 7 in leadership and management to further develop her skills and assist her in the management of the homes and development of the staff team.
 Gill Hilton- Amzaleg Regional Manager 15/3/63 Enhanced 25/10/21 Gill has a level 5 in leadership and management as well as a diploma in Counselling and a diploma in welfare studies.
 Gill has her level 3 in advanced Safeguarding lead, NVQ Level 3 in children and young people and has completed extensive inhouse training.
 Gill has previously worked alongside children with special educational needs in a school environment, she has had several years' experience as a foster carer and has vast experience of working as a dually registered manager across Children's homes.
 Gill has sound knowledge of working with children with emotional and behavioural difficulties.
 Gill has spent several years at the senior management level supervising managers and supporting their development.
-Gill has previously been a responsible Individual for children's residential services.
-Gill has completed a Level 3 Safeguarding for Designated Practitioners, Safer Recruitment, and Designated Safeguarding Officer training.
+Gill has previously been a responsible Gill has completed a Level 3 Safeguarding for Designated Practitioners, Safer Recruitment, and Designated Safeguarding Officer training.
 She has also completed Supervision Appraisal, and Disciplinary Training as well as all mandatory in-house training.